GermainZ/Taskerbot/README.rst

    "View source" in the bottom right).

    __ https://www.reddit.com/r/Android/wiki/taskerbot
+3. Create a new wiki page on the subreddit called ``taskerbot_logs``.
+You can keep it blank (Taskerbot will always append to it).
+This page will be used to log mod actions.

+PS.
+Make sure to make the wiki pages editable by mods only.

 Use a `YAML validator`_ to make sure the configuration file is valid.